-Central sterile processing education and training are key to reducing HAIs
+Central sterile education & training are key to reducing HAIs

 For decades, reusable medical devices have been the culprit of healthcare-associated infections (HAIs).
 Each day, approximately 1 in 31 U.S. patients has at least one infection in association with his or her hospital care,1 underscoring the need for improvements in patient care practices in U.S. healthcare facilities.